triggermesh/knative-sources/zendesk/README.md

 # Zendesk Source for Knative

-The Zendesk Source enables integration of [Zendesk](https://www.zendesk.com/) events into a Knative/Kuberneties environment, allowing end-users the ablility to subscribe other Services/Functions to new `Ticket` events.
+The Zendesk Source enables integration of [Zendesk](https://www.zendesk.com/) events with Knative, allowing end-users the ablility to subscribe new `Ticket` events.

 ## Contents